You may have noticed that the out-of-town donors have an extra travel cost and that some are more expensive than others.

 What is included in these travel costs, and what makes one egg donor’s travel costs more expensive than another’s?

 Once the donor has been cleared medically, genetically, psychologically, and legally, she will be ready to start medications.
-An out of town donor will need about 3-5 “outside monitoring” visits to check on how their ovaries are responding to medications.
+An out-of-town donor will need about 3-5 “outside monitoring” visits to check on how her ovaries are responding to medications.
 These visits include a transvaginal ultrasound and blood tests.
 Having these visits at a non-affiliated facility costs extra, and the costs vary among different clinics.
 At Donor Nexus, we try to find the most local and most affordable clinics available to the donor.

 Although it may cost more, many intended parents choose a non-local donor because it increases their donor pool vastly.
 When you are limited to only local donors, it limits the number of potential candidates to choose from.

 These are some ways that the travel expenses are broken down and why expenses can vary depending on the egg donor’s distance from Southern California.
 If you have any more questions about travel expenses, please do not hesitate to get in contact with us here at Donor Nexus!